Te Kāhui Manukura

 Head of People, Capability and Wellbeing

-Fiona is our Head of People, Capability and Wellbeing, a team responsible for developing and implementing an HR approach that align the skills and capabilities of our team to the needs of our service and community, now and into the future.
+Shelley leads our People, Capability and Wellbeing team.
+She is responsible for developing and implementing HR, Health and Safety and Well-being strategies for our service to ensure we have a fit-for-purpose and high-performing team to meet the needs of our service and community, now and in the future.

 Head of Supporter Engagement and Income Development